GRANTS FOR GRASSROOTS ACTION

 We also host events at which winners can network with funders, journalists, and NGOs.

-Training is also provided in some of the core skills necessary to the delivery of successful projects including the use of evidence in project design, monitoring and evaluation.
-All winners gain access to pro-bono legal support.
+Overseas and online training, where the agenda is set by alumni and focused on peer-to-peer exchange is also provided in some of the core skills necessary to the delivery of successful projects on the ground.
+Winners also gain access to pro-bono legal support.

 Every cohort also joins a global community of peers with whom they can share knowledge, experiences and encouragement.